-If you want to increase your focus and productivity at the moment, there are certain genres that may be able to help you.
-Yes, listening to classical music can do some good for you here, but any musical style that is uplifting with not a lot of focus on lyrical content can help you focus.
-Focus can lead you to make much smarter choices!
+If you want to increase your focus and productivity at the moment, certain genres may be able to help you.
+Yes, listening to classical music can do some good for you here, but any uplifting musical style with not a lot of focus on lyrical content can help you focus.
+Focus can lead you to make much wiser choices!
 Music that helps you focus can also help calm anxious thoughts that could be taking away from your brainpower.

-Many studies have shown evidence that taking lessons to learn an instrument and understand music theory can have very positive effects on the developing brain.
-According to a new study from Researchers at Baycrest's Rotman Research Institute, musicians and people who are bilingual have trained their brains into being more efficient.
+Many studies have shown that taking lessons to learn an instrument and understand music theory can positively affect the developing brain.
+According to a new study from Researchers at Baycrest's Rotman Research Institute, musicians and people who are bilingual have trained their brains to be more efficient.
 They found out that musicians and bilingual people used fewer brain resources when carrying out a memory test.

-When young kids integrate the science of music with their studies as they grow up, it can help with speech recognition, motor skills in brain areas that control instrument-related muscles and body parts, and can enhance socio-emotional awareness, which is the ability to identify, manage, and express emotions constructively.
+When young kids integrate the science of music with their studies as they grow up, it can help with speech recognition, motor skills in brain areas that control instrument-related muscles and body parts.
+It can enhance socio-emotional awareness, which is the ability to identify, manage, and express emotions constructively.

 The key to making the benefits of music work for you lies in your involvement in the creative process.
 You can't just listen to music and expect it to make your brain work harder and smarter.
 You will need to fully immerse yourself by learning how to sing or play an instrument, perform music live, study the theory of music, and create music of your own.

 Related Post: 5 Reasons Why Music Is So Important

 There is still so much more to learn about the human brain and its connection to music.
 Being as complex and mysterious as it is, the brain still has many secrets that scientists are on the way to discovering.
 If you want music to help you or your child's brain to work smarter, consider going all in and starting with some music lessons provided by a professional.